StefFrustagli/narcissism-sources/README.md

 ## Features and functionalities

 ### Current Features
+DA FINIRE
+- **Homepage**

+- **About page**

+- **Footer**

+- **Navbar**

+- **Comment section & comment functionalities**
+ADD, EDIT, DELETE COMMENT below the topic page

+- **Topic page with content**

+- **Register**

+- **Sign in**

+- **Logout**

+- **Feedback form**

 ### Future Features and general aspects left to implement
+This is only the first version of a big project I have in mind.
+Find some of the future aspects left to implement below:

+- **Graphics & content organisation**:
+In order to make the website professional and appealing, the graphic needs to be improved.
+I plan to hire an illustrator to design the topic images for the homepage or to do them myself.
+In addition, I would like to improve the navigation with tags and organize the content more attractively.

+- **Community page & comment app**:
+You can see a comments app because I am planning to create a community page, an essential element of the website, as sharing is a fundamental step in the healing process.
+To build the foundation for my future features, I decided to have an app to manage user interactions in my future community page.

+- **Collaborations & courses**:
+My goal is to make the site more visible once aesthetics are improved.
+I'll share it on channels/platforms where the subject is discussed.
+My plan is to contact professionals who deal with the topic and arrange courses for users.

 ## Technologies used
+DA MODIFICARE
 - [Python](https://www.python.org): Hight-level programming language used for the creation of the game.
 - [PEP8](http://pep8online.com/) was used to check the code for PEP8 requirements.
 - [Code Beautify - Python Beautifier](https://codebeautify.org/python-formatter-beautifier) was used to format the code.